 - Register for classes.

 - Have questions about transferring?
 Check out the CLA transfer student pages for information about transferring credit, degree requirements, and majors/minors in CLA.

-- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your on-campus orientation.
+- If you are an international student, you will also work with the International Student & Scholar Services (ISSS) to prepare for your remote orientation.
 International students will complete a Global Gopher online orientation in addition to a CLA transfer online orientation, included on your New Student Checklist.

 - Parents and guests of transfer students are invited to attend the Parent Orientation Program.
 Get answers to questions about University resources, opportunities, and what to expect the first year.

 - Have transcripts from other colleges, AP scores, and IB scores sent to U of M Admissions.

 - Upload your University ID card photo.
 Your University ID card is called your U Card.
 U Card Photo Upload allows you to upload the photo of your choice prior to orientation.
 Your card will be ready for you to pick up at orientation, saving you time.

 - Need a place to live?
 On-campus housing for transfer students is limited, and most transfer students live near campus in off-campus housing or commute.
 The UMTC housing website offers a variety of links to off-campus housing options.

 - Commuting to campus?
 Check out the UMTC Parking and Transportation Services website.